monte-language/monte/docs/source/intro.rst

 Because Security Matters
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Because **secure distributed computing should not be hard**.
-Computers
+**Secure distributed computing should not be hard**.
+Computers are getting
-are getting faster, smaller, more connected, and more capable, but
+faster, smaller, more connected, and more capable, but when it comes to
-when it comes to security, `everything is broken`__.
-We propose to
+security, `everything is broken`__.
+We propose to reconsider the
-reconsider the identity-based access control approach dominant in
+identity-based access control approach dominant in today's dominant languages
-today's dominant languages and frameworks [#]_.
-Monte takes the
+and frameworks [#]_.
+Monte takes the object-capability paradigm of E [#]_ and
-object-capability paradigm of E [#]_ and updates it for the metamodern
+updates it for the metamodern era:
-era:

 __ https://medium.com/message/everything-is-broken-81e5f33a24e1

-.. sidebar:: Object Capabilities

-   Monte inherits from E a specific flavor of capability-based security known
-   as object capabilities.
-With object capabilities, capability-oriented
-   programming has the same flavor as object-oriented programming, except that
-   capability-oriented programming takes the usual object-oriented constraints
-   more seriously.
-Often when using object capabilities for security, one
-   finds that a more secure program is simply a program that follows
-   object-oriented principles of modularization more closely.

-- Monte, like E before it, has dramatic advantages for secure distributed
+Monte, like E before it, has dramatic advantages for secure distributed
-  systems.
+systems:

    - Monte promises benefit from a *promise-pipelining* architecture which
      ensures that *most deadlocks cannot occur*. [*]_